 The first issue I encountered, before even being able to use my tests, is a user not being found when the Manager.save function is run.
-This shouldn’t be an issue as the Manager.load function should have run before the save function ever could, and it was designed to create a user if the didn’t, exist.
+This shouldn’t be an issue as the Manager.load function should have run before the save function ever could, and it was designed to create a user if they didn’t exist.
 After investigating, I found that the problem was as simple as me never actually adding the created user to the File class.